fanyak/community-starter-kit/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report Template
+about: Describe a bug so we can fix it
+---

 ## Platorm where the issue was encountered
-  _ex. mobile platorm, or web browser
+  _Mobile platorm, or web browser

 ## Brief discription of the bug
-  _ex.something happens when I was expecting something else to happen
+  _something happens when I was expecting something else to happen

 ## Explain how we can reproduce the bug
-  _ex. retrace the steps you took that made the bug happen
+  _Retrace the steps you took that made the bug happen